 One the other hand, there is an amazing part of my story: A profoundly redemptive fact, is that, my dad, as my pediatrician, often treated me aggressively with antibiotics when I was sick as a child.
 We lived part of my childhood in Africa, where the deadly threat of infectious disease was far more pronounced than in America.
 Dad did not take any fever I had lightly.
 This probably has made all the difference in my life.
 I was treated “properly” for PANDAS before the disease was ever discovered.

 Looking back, I have had many, many extended periods in life where I had both great physical and mental health.
 When I think about my junior high and high school days, I recall that I was on prophylactic antibiotics for acne. . . for years.
 It was a great season of life for me.

 I also had many dark seasons.
 A few years ago, while preparing for an appointment with my psychiatrist, I wondered, “Am I bipolar?”
 I felt like I had the characteristic episodes of depression, anxiety and such.
 They seemed to come and go for no reason.
 What was missing, however, were manic episodes.
-And having been on SSRI’s for over a decade, it seemed likely that I would have had manic episodes if I were truly bi-polar.
+And having been on SSRI’s off and on for over a decade, it seemed likely that I would have had manic episodes if I were truly bi-polar.
 Either way, I wanted– and still desire– a complete diagnosis and proper treatment.